lino-framework/cg/docs/hosting.rst

         and protecting it against unauthorized access.

-        Creates one or several SSH user accounts with sudo privileges to be used by the :term:`server maintainer`.
+        Creates one or several SSH user accounts with sudo privileges to be used by the :term:`server administrator`.
 Grants access to the server via SSH.

         Makes the sites on the server available to :term:`end users <end user>` via public or local network.

-    Server maintainer
+    Server administrator

-        Installs and maintains the software on a :term:`Lino server`, either as the :term:`system administrator` of a :term:`site operator` or for a :term:`hoster` who provides
+        Installs and maintains the software on a given :term:`Lino server`, either as the :term:`system administrator` of a :term:`site operator` or for a :term:`hoster` who provides
         :term:`application hosting` to their customers.